 What is biomass?

-Biomass definition is that, the material of plants and animals, including their wastes and residues, are named as biomass
+is that, the material of plants and animals, including their wastes and

 It is organic, carbon-based, material that reacts with oxygen in combustion and natural metabolic processes to release heat from the material.
-Such heat, especially if at temperatures >400 _C, could also be wont to generate work and electricity called biomass energy
+Such heat, especially if at temperatures >400 _C, could also be wont to generate work and electricity called biomass energy.

 The initial material could also be transformed by chemical and biological processes to supply biofuels, i.e. biomass processed into a more convenient form, particularly liquid fuels for the transport.
 Examples of biofuel are includes the methane gas, liquid ethanol, methyl esters, oils and solid charcoal.
 The term bio-energy is sometimes used to cover biomass and biofuels together.